-In connection with this financing, we also granted to the Purchasers resale registration rights with respect to the shares of common stock underlying the Series B Preferred Stock, the Debentures and the Warrants pursuant to the terms of a Registration Rights Agreement.
-In addition to the registration rights, the Purchasers are entitled to receive liquidated damages upon the occurrence of a number of events relating to filing, getting effective and maintaining an effective registration statement covering the shares underlying the Series B Preferred Stock and the Warrants, including a failure to file a resale registration statement by no later than August 20, 2014, and a failure to have such resale registration statement declared effective by the Securities and Exchange Commission (the "SEC") by no later than September 19, 2014.
-The liquidated damages will be payable upon the occurrence of each of those events and each monthly anniversary thereof until cured.
-The amount of liquidated damages payable is equal to 2.0% of the aggregate purchase price paid by each Purchaser, provided, however, the maximum aggregate liquidated damages payable to a Purchaser shall be 12% of the aggregate subscription amount paid by such Purchaser pursuant to the Purchase Agreement.
-The liquidated damages shall accrue interest at a rate of 12% per annum (or such lesser maximum amount that is permitted to be paid by applicable law), accruing on a daily basis for each event until such event is cured.
+In connection with this financing, we also granted to the Purchasers resale registration rights with respect to the shares of common stock underlying the Series A Preferred Stock and the warrants pursuant to the terms of a Registration Rights Agreement.
+In addition to the registration rights, the Purchasers are entitled to receive liquidated damages upon the occurrence of a number of events relating to filing, getting effective and maintaining an effective registration statement covering the shares underlying the Series A Preferred Stock and the warrants, including the failure of the Company to file a resale registration statement by no later than February 25, 2014 and the failure of the Company to have such resale registration statement declared effective by the Securities and Exchange Commission (the "SEC") by no later than March 7, 2014.
+The liquated damages will be payable upon the occurrence of each of those events and each monthly anniversary thereof until cured.
+The amount of liquated damages payable is equal to 10% of the aggregate purchase price paid by each Purchaser for the first two events (and/or the monthly anniversary of an event), 7.5% of the aggregate purchase price paid by each Purchaser for the third event (and/or the monthly anniversary of an event), 2.5% of the aggregate purchase price paid by each Purchaser for the fourth event (and/or the monthly anniversary of an event), 2.5% of the aggregate purchase price paid by each Investor for the next two events (and/or the monthly anniversary of an event), and 1% of the aggregate purchase price paid by each Purchaser.
+The liquidated damages are prorated on a daily basis for each event until such event is cured.